-

 One might very loosely paraphrase Thou Art Indeed Just in the following way:

-Your grievances against me, Lord, are fully justified, and I see this clearly every time I grapple with my belief in you.
+Your grievances against me, Lord, are entirely justified, and I see this clearly every time I grapple with my belief in you.
 But I, too, have justified grievances — grievances against you.
 Why does everything I strive to achieve only ever end in disappointment?
-Even if you were my enemy — which you’re not — it would be difficult to imagine your dashing my dreams more thoroughly than the way you do it now, as my friend.
-The drunk, meanwhile, and the profligate, the sexually obsessed and the pleasure-seeking party girls and party boys, who waste their time in pursuit of ephemeral pleasures, they seem to flourish far more often than I do, who spend my hours in sheer devotion to you.
-Look, too, at the natural world, where the banks of rivers and the bushes [i.e. brakes — which is an Old English word that means “bracken fern,” also a marshy land overgrown with bracken, a fact I mention because this usage of “brakes” is so obscure that if one isn’t familiar with it, as I wasn’t when I first read this poem, the meaning of the entire piece can easily at this point in the poem get confused and lost], they are thick with fertile-growing leaves and bursting bands of cow-parsley [i.e. “fretty chervil” — and isn’t that a delightful phrase the likes of which you and I have never heard before].
+Even if you were my enemy — which you’re not — it would be difficult to imagine your dashing my dreams more thoroughly than the way you already do it now, as my friend.
+The drunk, meanwhile, and the profligate, the sexually obsessed and the pleasure-seeking party girls and party boys, who waste their time in pursuit of fleeting pleasures, they seem to flourish far more than I do, who spend my hours in sheer devotion to you.
+Look, too, at the natural world, where the banks of rivers and the bushes [i.e. brakes — which is an Old English word that means “bracken fern,” also a marshy land overgrown with bracken, a fact I mention because this usage of “brakes” is so obscure here that if one isn’t familiar with it, as I wasn’t when I first read this poem, the meaning of the entire piece can easily at this point in the poem get lost], they are thick with fertile-growing leaves and bursting bands of cow-parsley [i.e. “fretty chervil” — and isn’t that a delightful phrase the likes of which you and I have never heard before].
 The wind shakes them.
 Nature thrives.
 She prospers.
 Birds build nests.
 But I don’t build anything.
 I labour with all my strength, a slave to time, and yet I haven’t produced a single thing that lives and grows.
-Oh, God, send rain to water my roots and give me life.
+Oh, Lord of all living things, send rain to water my roots and give me life.

 O thou lord of life, send my roots rain.